Draw

 Editing object contours

-It is also possible to use parts of existing contours in a new contour: this is useful if you have created contours by thresholding the data (as described above) but parts of the contours are missing or incorrect due to a poorly defined threshold.
+It is also possible to use parts of existing contours in a new contour: this is useful if you have created contours by thresholding the data (as described above) but parts of the contours are missing or incorrect due to noise or blurring in the data.
 Start drawing a new contour by clicking and releasing in one of the regions where a new section of contour is required.
 Then continue defining new contour points until you reach an existing (correct) section of contour.
 Now click on the nearest point in the correct contour.
 You will see an arrow appear, which defines the direction and location at which an existing contour will be used.
 If this arrow is incorrect, simply click some distance away from the contour and it will disappear.
 If it is correct, then click on the last point in the contour you want to use: that section will be added to the current contour.
 You can then continue defining as usual, clicking on the initial point to finish.
 Note both the new and partially used old contour will still exist at the end of this operation, and you will probably want to delete the old contour once you have finished.

 Contours can be deleted by using the erase tool and drawing over the contour.
 As each contour is drawn over, it will appear slightly transparent.
 Once the mouse button is released, Stradview prompts for whether you want to delete the selected contours or re-assign them to another object.
 If only a single contour is selected using this method, it is also possible to delete all the contours inside the selected contour, or delete contour concavities.
 In the latter case, the detected concavities will be displayed as contour points only, with no line passing through them.
 Alternatively, clicking on a single point will remove that point from the contour.